bodhiprice/aws-sam-appsync-demo/README.md

-# Demo of using AWS SAM to create and deploy AppSync in front of DynamoDB
+# AWS SAM demo – create and deploy AppSync in front of DynamoDB

-WIP.
-Just trying out some things...
+Quick demo of using AWS SAM to create an AppSync GraphQL api in front of DynamoDB.
+This is a scratchpad for another project, testing some things out.